Person on apartment balcony with impressive container garden including tomatoes, herbs, and seed starting supplies

 • The most valuable homestead skills to learn first: cooking from scratch, fermenting, bread baking, and food preservation

-• 51% of homesteaders cite lack of land as their biggest barrier — but land isn’t required to start (Homesteaders of America)
+• 51% of homesteaders cite lack of land as their biggest barrier, but land isn’t required to start (Homesteaders of America)

-• Think of homesteading as a skill set, not a place — build skills now, apply them to land later
+• Think of homesteading as a skill set, not a place, build skills now, apply them to land later

+Here’s the secret nobody talks about in the homesteading world: most homesteading doesn’t require land.
 Scroll through Instagram and you’ll see 40-acre farms with goats, orchards, and fieldstone barns.
-That’s beautiful, but it’s not where most people start — and it’s not where the most important homesteading happens.
+That’s beautiful, but it’s not where most people start, and it’s not where the most important homesteading happens.
 The most important homesteading happens in your kitchen, your pantry, and your mindset.
+According to a Homesteaders of America survey, 50% of aspiring homesteaders cite finding land (and 51% cite finances) as their biggest barriers.
+But you don’t need to wait for land to start building the skills that matter most.

 The Homesteading Skill Ladder (No Land Required)